Evillast/Data_Science_Projects_YP/03_Real_estate_research/README.md

 #### Purpose of the study:

-To explore the data of the Yandex Real Estate service - an archive of advertisements for several years about the sale of apartments in Saint Petersburg and the Leningrad region in order to find interesting features and dependencies that exist in the real estate market, and determine the factors that most strongly influence the cost of apartments.
+To explore the data of the Yandex Real Estate service - an archive of advertisements for several years about the sale of apartments in Saint Petersburg and the Leningrad region - in order to find interesting features and dependencies that exist in the real estate market and to determine factors that most strongly influence cost of apartments.

 #### Tasks:
 - To explore the data;